svr8/Desk/README.md

 + [Linux(.deb)](https://www.mediafire.com/file/3szz2rctgt7albx/desk_1.1.5_amd64.deb/file)
 + [Mac](https://www.mediafire.com/file/a7lr7exns3nmw19/Desk-darwin-x64.zip/file)

-# Instructions
-## On First Time Startup
-- Create 2 empty files(example: `input.txt`, `output.txt`) anywhere you desire on your computer.
-These files will be used as input output sources.
-- Go to settings(button on bottom left).
-- You'll see 2 options to set the files.
-Set them as the files you just created
-- Run the executable file and you're ready to go.
-No language-specific prequisites as in previous versions.
-The IDE will automatically detect the file from its file extensions(`.java`, `.c`, `.cpp`, `.py`) and configure itself accordingly.

 ## Important Keyboard Shortcuts
 - Ctrl + 1 : Compile
 - Ctrl + 2 : Start Execution